 It is common to find this dish at lunch stands all over the coast of Ecuador, and its popularity is that HUGE that even the KFC food chain added it to the national menu and is now the best-selling dish in their stores (in Ecuador).

-Quite apart from the traditional food of Ecuadorian Coast region that we show you, I have the obligation to present you the following local delicacies from our town beaches.
+Apart from the traditional food in the Ecuadorian coast, we are obliged to present the following local delicacies from our beach towns:

 Ceviche de concha (Shell ceviche)